Which place is cheaper, Brussels or Copenhagen?

 The autumn attracts plenty of travelers to both Copenhagen and Brussels.
 Many travelers come to Copenhagen for the city's sights and attractions, the shopping scene, and the natural beauty of the area.
 Also, many visitors come to Brussels in the autumn for the city's sights and attractions and the shopping scene.

 Copenhagen is cooler than Brussels in the autumn.
-The temperature in Copenhagen is usually 10°C (50°F) in October, and Brussels stays around 12°C (54°F).
+The daily temperature in Copenhagen averages around 10°C (50°F) in October, and Brussels fluctuates around 12°C (54°F).

 In October, Copenhagen usually receives less rain than Brussels.
-At this time of the year, Copenhagen gets 59 mm (2.3 in) of rain, while Brussels receives 70 mm (2.8 in) of rain.
+Copenhagen gets 59 mm (2.3 in) of rain, while Brussels receives 70 mm (2.8 in) of rain each month for the autumn.

 The winter brings many poeple to Copenhagen as well as Brussels.
 Many visitors come to Copenhagen in the winter for the museums, the shopping scene, and the cuisine.
 Also, most visitors come to Brussels for the museums, the shopping scene, and the cuisine during these months.

 Brussels can be very cold during winter.
 Copenhagen can get quite cold in the winter.
 In the winter, Copenhagen is much colder than Brussels.
-Typically, the winter temperatures in Copenhagen in January are around 1°C (33°F), and Brussels is about 3°C (38°F).
+Typically, the winter temperatures in Copenhagen in January average around 1°C (33°F), and Brussels averages at about 3°C (38°F).

 Copenhagen usually gets less rain in January than Brussels.
 Copenhagen gets 51 mm (2 in) of rain, while Brussels receives 67 mm (2.6 in) of rain this time of the year.